Skip to primary navigation Skip to content Skip to footer

 Day of Week Time of Day Adult Youth (age 5-12) Senior (65+

-Monday-Friday 10am-12pm $32.50 $24 $28
+Monday-Friday 9am-11am $32.50 $24 $28

-Saturday-Sunday 12pm-6pm $39 $29 $33
+Saturday-Sunday 7pm-11pm $39 $29 $33

-Chihuly Glass installation with the Space Needle
+Chihuly Glass Installation with the Space Needle

-Also, consider a combo ticket with the Chihuly Garden and Glass – it’s right next door, and (in my opinion, at least) the most unique and spectacular attraction Seattle has to offer.
 Bonus tip – if you haven’t purchased advance tickets and need to wait for your ticket time to go up in the Space Needle, the Chihuly Garden and Glass is the perfect place to wait and not feel like you’re wasting your precious limited time in Seattle.

 Columbia Center Tower